You can quickly insert a shape from the iWork shapes library into your document.

 If you want to change the style of your shape:

-- On your Mac, select the shape, click Format , then click Style.
+- On your Mac, select the shape, click the Format button , then click Style.
 Click the disclosure triangle to expand any individual style and see advanced options.

-- On your iPhone, iPad, or iPod touch, tap Format , then tap Style.
+- On your iPhone, iPad, or iPod touch, tap the Format button , then tap Style.
 Turn on an individual style to see advanced options.

 - On iCloud.com, click > Style.
 Select an individual style to see advanced options.